woodard/libabigail/doc/manuals/abidiff.rst

     Red Hat based systems, that directory is usually ``<root>/usr/lib/debug``.

+    This option can be provided several times with different root directories.
+In that case, ``abidiff`` will potentially look into all those root directories to find the split debug info for *first-shared-library*.

     Note also that this option is not mandatory for split debug information installed by your system's package manager because then ``abidiff`` knows where to find it.